The most important appliance in your RV is the refrigerator.

 Both operate under the same principles.

-RV refrigerators operate by heating a sealed cooling element either with a gas flame, or an electric heating element.
+- A sealed cooling element is heated — either with a gas flame or an electric heating element.

 When an RV refrigerator starts failing (not cooling as well as it should), it means the fluid is no longer circulating properly through the cooling unit.